Research Team

 Research Consultant

-Les joined the M.E. team in April 2022, having worked as a scientist for 10 years at Scion.
+Les joined M.E.
+Research in April 2022, having worked as a scientist for 10 years at Scion.
 Between his roles at Scion and M.E., Les held forest management and consulting positions in the forest industry.
+Les is interested in the application of quantitative methods to inform land-use management and adaptation, and specialises in the use of empirical and heuristic modeling with discounted cash flow analysis.

 Robert Cardwell